rordenlab/dcm2niix/README.md

  - [MRIcroGL (NITRC)](https://www.nitrc.org/projects/mricrogl) or [MRIcroGL (GitHub)](https://github.com/rordenlab/MRIcroGL12/releases) includes dcm2niix that can be run from the command line or from the graphical user interface (select the Import menu item).
 The Linux version of dcm2niix is compiled on a [holy build box](https://github.com/phusion/holy-build-box), so it should run on any Linux distribution.
  - If you have a MacOS computer with Homebrew or MacPorts you can run `brew install dcm2niix` or `sudo port install dcm2niix`, respectively.
  - If you have Conda, [`conda install -c conda-forge dcm2niix`](https://anaconda.org/conda-forge/dcm2niix) on Linux, MacOS or Windows.
+ - If you have pip, `python -m pip install pydcm2niix` on Linux, MacOS or Windows.
  - On Debian Linux computers you can run `sudo apt-get install dcm2niix`.